Why is it subscription-only sales?

 Are you inspected by the Council for food hygiene standards?

 Yes, like any restaurant or food outlet.
 One Mile Bakery got a 5-star rating (the highest there is) in an environmental health inspection earlier this year.
+Our new venues will be registered and inspected.

 Is it possible to buy gift vouchers for subscriptions?